-A deferred outflow of resources represents a consumption of net position/fund balance that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until that future time.
+A deferred outflow of resources represents a consumption of net assets that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until that future time.

 Compensated Absences

 Under terms of employment, employees are granted vacations in varying amounts.
 Only benefits considered to be vested are disclosed in these statements.